jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * In `Plots.jl` some arguments encompass magic [arguments](https://docs.juliaplots.org/latest/attributes/#magic-arguments) for setting many related arguments at the same time.

-`BinderPlots` allows for magic arguments
+`BinderPlots` allows for magic arguments.

 * In `Plots.jl` the available plot types are specified through `seriestype` and there are shorthands to produce different methods (e.g., `scatter` is a shorthand for the seriestype `:scatter`.